James F. Allen (businessman): Personal life

 Allen resides in Fort Lauderdale, Florida.
-He and his former wife, Isabel Allen, divorced in 2019.
-He is married to his wife Shelley, as of 2022.
+Allen as of 2022 was married to his wife Shelley.

 In 2005, to commemorate Seminole Gaming's twenty-fifth anniversary, Allen directed a beautification of the tribe's Council Oak, the site of many Seminole Tribe ceremonial events.

-He is on the American Gaming Association's board of directors and the advisory board of the Seminole Hard Rock Winterfest Boat Parade.
+Chairman from 2022 to 2024, he is on the American Gaming Association's board of directors and the advisory board of the Seminole Hard Rock Winterfest Boat Parade.
 He is also a board member of the Rock and Roll Forever Foundation.